PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1002 passed, 5 deselected, 2 warnings in 125.00s` for the full sequential
   direct suite.

+The standalone HardSigmoid passthrough has also moved to `passes/input_passthrough_layout.py`.
+It retains the strict singleton-side `Mul → Add → Relu0To1` or `Mul → Add → Maximum → Minimum` decomposition, single-consumer, inverse-permutation, and metadata guards.
+The legacy lowerer entry point remains a thin wrapper.
+Positive and noninverse-permutation no-op fixtures cover the Relu0To1 path.

+Verification completed with:

+- `26 passed` for the focused architecture, utility, and input-passthrough suite;
+- `1004 passed, 5 deselected, 2 warnings in 125.56s` for the full sequential
+  direct suite.

 The next increment is the adjacent ERF polynomial decomposition passthrough.
 It can reuse the same canonical graph helpers and singleton predicate, but its larger topology needs both a positive fixture and guard-failure fixtures before